helium/HIP/0012-remote-location-assert.md

 # Summary

-Hotspot owners, especially Patrons, have a frequent need to update hotspots' asserted locations when changing their physical locations.
-This can currently only be done when the hotspot owner has physical access to the hotspot.
+Hotspot owners, especially Patrons, have a frequent need to update Hotspots' asserted locations when changing their physical locations.
+This can currently only be done when the Hotspot owner has physical access to the Hotspot.

-This HIP proposes a new transaction, `assert_location_v2`, which will allow a hotspot's location to be asserted remotely without physical access to the hotspot.
+This HIP proposes a new transaction, `assert_location_v2`, which will allow a Hotspot's location to be asserted remotely without physical access to the Hotspot.

 # Motivation

-Asserting a new location with the `assert_location_v1` currently requires a signature from the hotspot, which requires physical access (Bluetooth connection) to obtain.
+Asserting a new location with the `assert_location_v1` currently requires a signature from the Hotspot, which requires physical access (Bluetooth connection) to obtain.

-This poses a massive operational headache for owners and Patrons who have deployed hotspots at remote locations, and leaves them with no options other than:
+This poses a massive operational headache for owners and Patrons who have deployed Hotspots at remote locations, and leaves them with no options other than:

-- a) travel to the hotspot's current location
+- a) travel to the Hotspot's current location
-- b) have the hotspot temporarily shipped back
+- b) have the Hotspot temporarily shipped back
-- c) share their private key with hotspot hosts to perform the assertion
+- c) share their private key with Hotspot hosts to perform the assertion

 All of these options are costly and/or dangerous.

 # Stakeholders

-Any Helium hotspot owner who has deployed at least one remote hotspot.
+Any Helium Hotspot owner who has deployed at least one remote Hotspot.

 The Helium blockchain engineering team.